 School recognises that many home educated children have a positive learning experience, but it can also mean that some children are less visible to services that are there to keep them safe.
 School will follow local arrangements where parents express their intention to remove a child from school.
-NYCC Elective Home Education Policy and Procedures /Leeds EHE policy and procedure v.
+Link for Elective Home Education Services in Leeds is here v.
 Children requiring mental health support vi.
 Looked after children and previously looked after children